 I’m often found in the kitchen talking to myself.
 I like to think it makes me “cute” instead of “crazy.”
 My husband, however, doesn’t let me hold on to that illusion for long.
 I get some pretty strange looks and, if we’re being honest, a few eye-rolls every now and then.

 I can’t help it.
 I talk when I cook.
 If no one else is around, then I’ll just talk to myself.
 I’m a pretty cool girl!
 I say interesting things!
 I have some great conversations with me!

 I’m sorry.
 I think my weird may be starting to show.
 Whoops!

 Anyway, one of the things I often converse with myself about is my need for a double oven.
 This conversation (between me and me) definitely happens more frequently around the holidays.
 Yes, I’d like a double oven all year round, but at the holidays, it really turns from a want to a need.

-All right, enough of that.
 Let’s talk food.
 This Thanksgiving, I’m sure I’ll be making quite a bit of food; while I don’t know for sure what all I’ll make, I do know that these will be on the menu.

 Traditional pecan pie is total Thanskgiving food, right?
 This year, I’m changing things up.
 Traditional is boring.
 Let’s live a little.